whitestryder-labs/simple-inventory-app/README.md

    - Integration tests are provided for:
      - API operations are tested using RestTemplate
      - Surge Pricing Model
+       - The pricing model was applied by separating it into two parts:
+        - Part 1: Store each access of an Inventory Item with a timestamp in an Inventory Item Access record
+        - Part 2: When retrieving an Inventory Item for display calculate the price using the pricing model
+         - The way this is done is first the Inventory Item(s) are retrieved from the database
+         - Then an aggregation query is performed on the Inventory Item Access records to see how many accesses (views) have been requested grouped by inventory item and converted into a item access dictionary with key={InventoryItem.externalReferenceId}, value={count of accesses in past 'x' minutes}
+         - The pricing model implementation then iterates over the requested Inventory Item(s) and dervies a new price if the item access dictionary indicates a count that reaches the threshold
      - the Spring Data JPA queries and repositories
    - Test technologies used: JUnit, Spring Test, Spring Dev Tools, and RestTemplate